By the year 2000, American sports cars had been dragged through the mud enough.

 2004 can be marked as the year that Cadillac really began to shed its old, stodgy image.
 This was the year the first CTS-V burst onto the scene sporting a 400-hp 5.7-liter V8.
 Only available with a six-speed manual transmission, this rear-wheel-drive luxury sedan was serious about performance and received thorough upgrades from the ground up.

 A more flexible 6.0-liter V8 would be installed in the CTS-V for 2006, but it was in 2009 that things really got serious.
-The second-generation CTS-V sedan was introduced that upped power significantly to 556 hp and 551 lb-ft. of torque, thanks to a 6.2-liter supercharged V8.
+The second-generation CTS-V sedan was introduced, which upped power significantly to 556 hp and 551 lb-ft. of torque thanks to a 6.2-liter supercharged V8.
 Featuring go-fast bits all around, the 2009 CTS-V proved to be quite the performer.
 A few years later, a coupe and a wagon would join the fold.

 The 2000 Ford Mustang Cobra R may be the most no-nonsense, purpose-built track-ready Mustang ever.
 Every aspect from the car’s mechanics, body and interior was altered in the name of higher performance.

 Under the large, bulging hood sat a 5.4-liter V8 that made 385 hp and 385 lb-ft of torque.
 The suspension set up featured Eibach shocks and, unlike regular Mustangs, an independent rear-end complete with LSD.

 Aside from the larger hood, the exterior featured a massive rear wing, side dump exhaust, a removable front splitter and air ducts built into the revised front end that sent air to cool the front Brembo brakes.
 Inside, there was no back seat, no air conditioning and no radio.
 Only 300 of these ‘Stangs were produced, so it’s unlikely that you’ll ever see one.
 These could one day be extremely valuable as well.

 3. Dodge Viper ACR

 Under the hood remained the same 8.4-liter V10 engine as found in regular Vipers, which is fine since it already made 600 hp.
 The Viper ACR received significant aerodynamic upgrades as well, which, along with ultra sticky tires, helped the car to set a blistering lap time around the daunting Nürburgring in Germany.

 2. 2001-2009 Chevrolet Corvette Z06/ZR1